imxrt-rs/imxrt-hal/CONTRIBUTING.md

 peripherals, and makes it easier for others to contribute.
 If you run into issues, reach out to the imxrt-rs team.

-If the HAL doesn't yet support your chip (family), you'll first need to add support for it.
+If the HAL doesn't yet support your chip, you'll first need to add support for it.
 See the design section of this document for guidance.
 Essentially, you'll define a new chip configuration module under `chip`.
 Use the existing configuration modules as your guide.

-Once the HAL has a feature for a chip (family), you're ready to add a board.
+Once the HAL has a feature for a chip, you're ready to add a board.
 Here's the `board` files of interest:

 - `board/build.rs` will need a new mapping to a runtime configuration.
 See the